Eldalie/DataViz/ProcessBook.md

 - Contribution : Yes we separated the different tasks based on our skills
 - Respect for other's ideas : Yes the art of criticizing with respect
 - Flexibility : Yes flexible enough

+Olga

+- Preparation : Yes, what Paul said :)
+- Contribution : Everyone had great ideas, which helped to move the project quickly
+- Respect for other's ideas : Yes, everyone would listen to the other's opinion
+- Flexibility : Yes